 Dimensional believes that key audit and remuneration committees should be composed of independent directors.
-Dimensional will generally vote against executive directors of the portfolio company who serve on the audit committee or who serve on the remuneration committee if the remuneration committee is not majority independent.
+Dimensional will vote against executive directors, other than the CEO, who serve on the audit committee or who serve on the remuneration committee if the remuneration committee is not majority independent.